Sir Terry Pratchett passed away on March 12th, 2015.

-From The Colour of Magic I progressed through an audiobook of Mort, read by Nigel Planer to a battered old copy of Carpe Jugulum, a school library copy of Small Gods, and onward.
-I got my friends hooked onto them—I have fond memories of, as a twelve year old, roaring with laughter at the Great God Om’s impassioned curses: “Your sexual organs to sprout wings and fly away!”—and would sit at the breakfast table with a loaded spoon halfway to my mouth, engrossed in Vimes’ efforts to unravel the method by which the Patrician was being poisoned.
+From The Colour of Magic I progressed through an audiobook of Mort read by Nigel Planer to a battered old copy of Carpe Jugulum, Small Gods, and onward.
+I got my friends hooked on them—I have fond memories of, as a twelve year old, roaring with laughter at the Great God Om’s impassioned curses: “Your sexual organs to sprout wings and fly away!”—and would sit at the breakfast table with a loaded spoon halfway to my mouth, engrossed in Vimes’ efforts to unravel the method by which the Patrician was being poisoned.

 Yes, I think that’s the best way to put it: Pratchett made me think, Pratchett taught me to think.
 And in so doing he taught me how to be who I am today.

 But he was more even than that.
 As I grew older I started to think about the man behind the books, not just the books themselves.
 I followed his interviews, his statements in the paper, his non-Discworld life.
 I saw how he championed the Orangutan Foundation, how he dealt with questions of humanism and atheism, and how he stood up in public, under the weight of his Embuggerance, to crusade for the millions of people afflicted by Alzheimer’s and other forms of dementia all around the globe.
 Even though he knew that it would never come to fruition in his lifetime, Pratchett raised his voice in support of assisted dying because, as an internationally renowned author and Knight of the Realm he could.
 Because he had a voice… And because, as Granny Aching tells us: